Azure/azure-sdk-for-sap-odata/README.md

 Learn more about the generated SDK structure [here](/DataOperations.Generator.OData/README.md).

+## [Advanced] Modify the SDK / then build from source and generate your own SDK generator
+You can modify the SDK or outputs and dependencies to add new features and functions then generate and publish your own binaries folder.
+To fire the generation, you can use the same build scripts that we do, just follow the steps here.

+> Note: You will need a windows machines or container ready

+1. Open a command line terminal
+2. Clone the repository.
+3. Cd into the root of the cloned folder
+4. Create another folder to contain the output (outside of the repo folder)
+5. Run the master build script to trigger the build, using the full path to the created output folder by running buildandpublish\publishme.cmd <Full Folder Path without a trailing backslash>

 ## What's next?

 You can do a lot more once the app is deployed.
 Curious?
 We go you covered with some more information [here](documentation/WHATS-NEXT.md)